Battery Manufacturing · Nevada

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from NA-US-NV-Sparks-Electric Avenue's own mandatory OSHA Form 300A summaries.
+The 768 injuries, 65 illnesses shown on this page for NA-US-NV-Sparks-Electric Avenue are sourced from its own 3 years of mandatory OSHA Form 300A summaries.
 Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment SearchSource: U.S. Department of Labor, OSHA Establishment-Specific Injury and Illness Data.
 NAICS 335910 - Battery Manufacturing.